reactive-python/reactpy/docs/source/guides/getting-started/index.rst

     :octicon:`book` Read More
     ^^^^^^^^^^^^^^^^^^^^^^^^^

-    See the ways that IDOM can be run with servers or be embedded in existing applications.
+    See how IDOM can be run with a variety of different production servers or be added to existing applications.